Yamavu/PicoMite_User_Manual/src/options.md

 ### OPTION SYSTEM SPI CLKpin, MOSIpin, MISOpin <br> OPTION SYSTEM SPI DISABLE

 Specify or disable the SPI port and pins for use by system devices (SD Card, LCD panel, etc).

+The PicoMite firmware uses a specific hardware SPI port for system devices, leaving the other for the user.
+This command specifies which pins are to be used, and hence which of the SPI ports is to be used.
+The pins allocated to the `SYSTEM SPI` will not be available to other MMBasic commands.

+This command must be run at the command prompt (not in a program).

 ### OPTION TAB 2 | 3 | 4 | 8